Rudy's Italian Sausage

 Step 1: Debone and cut boston butt and grind coarsely.

 Step 2: Add salt, fennel seed, coarse black pepper, crushed red pepper and paprika to the ground pork.

 - Increase the amount of crushed red pepper seeds to your taste

 - You may add 1 tablespoon ground cayenne pepper to make the sausage hotter.

 - You may add one cup of good quality wine.

 - You may omit the paprika if you do not want the sausage red.

-Step 3: Mix thoroughly and let stand in container for 24 hours in refrigerator.
+Step 3: Mix thoroughly.
 After sausage has been mixed, fry one or two patties to determine if more salt, fennel seed, crushed red pepper, or other seasoning is needed.